 This document describes all of the steps to be followed when packaging and releasing a version of gerald.
+It is out of date since the migration from SourceForge to BitBucket.

 In a working copy (checked out from Subversion) first run pychecker: